Trish Benson

 I see adults individually and as couples for short-term counselling and longer-term therapy; I also see young people over 14.

-Previously my professional work always involved helping others, working within the public sector, and then charitable organisations, The Matthew Project West Norfolk, Diverse, a sexual health charity, alongside counselling for over ten years within a local mental health charity in West Norfolk.
+Previously, my professional work involved helping others, working within the public sector, and charitable organisations, The Matthew Project West Norfolk, Diverse, a sexual health charity, alongside counselling for over ten years within a local mental health charity in West Norfolk.

-How counselling can help can be difficult to put into words.
-I believe it provides a unique place, solely for you, to talk about what you would like to talk about.
-Somewhere to bring your concerns, discomfort, and parts of life that you have been trying to manage or find a way through either recently, or maybe for some time.
+It can be difficult to put into words how counselling can help.
+I believe it provides a unique place, solely for you, to talk about what you would like to talk about—somewhere to bring your concerns, discomfort, and parts of life that you have been trying to manage or find a way through either recently or maybe for some time.

-I believe that problems can come from avoiding painful feelings; which of course makes sense, why would you want to visit or talk about these if it hurts, but these thoughts and feelings go somewhere?
+I believe that problems can result from avoiding painful feelings, which, of course, makes sense.
+Why would you want to visit or talk about these if they hurt, but these thoughts and feelings go somewhere?

-We push our these down doing our best to keep them held within, it can sometimes feel the only way to manage , and doing so isn’t always a conscious decision, and it’s a way of getting through.
-Until… something, someone or a situation brings these to the surface .
+We push these down, doing our best to keep them held within.
+It can sometimes feel like the only way to manage, and doing so isn’t always a conscious decision.
+It’s a way of getting through until… something, someone, or a situation brings these to the surface.

-Our conversations together provide space, to pause , to be curious , to try to understand what’s happening.
+Our conversations together provide space to pause, to be curious, and to try to understand what’s happening.

 We take our time to see where the misalignments and miscommunications have developed.